lino-framework/lino/docs/about/index.rst

 About Lino
 ==========

-Lino is a framework for creating enterprise-level database applications, using :term:`Django's <Django>` database model and application server.
+Lino is a framework for creating enterprise-level
-Lino replaces Django's `admin` module, using the :term:`ExtJS` Javascript library to provide a desktop-application style user interface.
+Rich Internet Applications that use :term:`Django's <Django>` database model combined with an out-of-the box user interface.

+Lino is still young:
+there's only one real-world Lino application, running on a non-public site in Eupen since January 2011.
+Our goal is to write at least two other applications until the end of 2011.

-One of Lino's design goals is to keep a maximum of application logic independant of your choice of user interface.
+One of Lino's design goals is to keep application logic independant of your choice of user interface.
+A Lino application developer doesn't write a single line of HTML, CSS or Javascript.
+Since Lino is young, your choice is currently limited to the :term:`ExtJS` UI.
+Although we are satisfied with ExtJS, we also started working on a first alternative user interface which  will be using the :doc:`Qooxdoo library </topics/qooxdoo>`.
-Lino currently provides only one user interface (:mod:`lino.ui.extjs`), but we can imagine to write other interfaces in the future (simple HTML, curses, Qt, ...).
+And we can imagine to write other interfaces in the future (simple HTML, curses, Qt, ...).
-For the moment we are just satisfied with ExtJS.

-Lino is yet in early development state, but a first Lino application has started in January 2011 to be used by real humans on real data.

 Don't hesitate to contact the author: